 There are 120,278 people enrolled in a Medicare plan in Charlottesville, Virginia.
 Only 16.94% of those people have a Medicare Advantage plan, compared to the national average of 42.12%.
-So that more people in Charlottesville, Virginia, are aware of our available services, we will be covering some of the plans available in the area.
+So that more people in Charlottesville, Virginia, are aware of our available services, we will cover some of the available plans.

 Enrolling in a supplemental Medicare plan provides many opportunities to a beneficiary.
-Each plan supplements Parts A and B differently and comes with different premiums and deductibles.
+Each plan supplements Original Medicare in Charlottesville, Virginia, differently and comes with different premiums and deductibles.
 The following quotes for these plans are for a 65-year-old female in Charlottesville, Virginia.

-Aetna is an HMO-POS plan that is quite popular.
+Aetna is an HMO-POS plan that’s quite popular.
 It has a premium of $0 and has a 4-star rating given to it by Medicare.
 This plan has a maximum out-of-pocket cost (MOOP) of $5,400.

 Another plan in the area is Humana.
 This plan also has a $0 premium and a 4-star rating.
-It is a Local PPO plan, and its MOOP is $3,400.
+It’s a Local PPO plan, and its MOOP is $3,400.

 Anthem Blue Cross Blue Shield is another 4-star plan in the area.
-It is also a Local PPO and has a $0 premium.
+It’s also a Local PPO and has a $0 premium.
 Its MOOP is slightly higher, at $6,700.